Trade directory · Glendale metro · Arizona

 Licensing Requirements

-Arizona Registrar of Contractors (ROC) requires R-42 Roofing license.
-Must pass business management and trade exams, show 4 years experience or complete approved apprenticeship, maintain $15,000 bond, provide financial statements.
-License renews every 2 years with continuing education requirements.
+Arizona requires Registrar of Contractors (ROC) license.
+R-42 Roofing classification for commercial work over $1,000 or residential over $1,000.
+Must pass business management and trade examinations, provide financial statement, maintain $15,000 bond, and show 4 years experience or equivalent.
+Renewal every 2 years with continuing education requirements.

 §2